sonata-project/SonataAdminBundle/docs/cookbook/recipe_row_templates.rst

     {% endblock %}

-While this feature is nice to generate a rich list, it is also very easy to break the layout and admin features such as batch and object actions.
+While this feature is nice to generate a rich list, you can break the layout and admin features such as batch and object actions.
 It is best to familiarise yourself with the default templates and extend them where possible, only changing what you need to customize.